-- Encumbrances represented by purchase orders, contracts, and other commitments for the expenditure of monies are recorded as expenditures when approved. - Investments are recorded as assets when purchased. - Inventories of school supplies are recorded as expenditures and not as assets. - Warrants payable are recorded as liabilities when issued. - Long-term debt is recorded when incurred. - Compensated absences are recorded as an expenditure and liability when the obligation is paid.
+- Encumbrances represented by purchase orders, contracts, and other commitments for the expenditure of monies are recorded as expenditures when approved. - Investments are recorded as assets when purchased. - Inventories of school supplies are recorded as expenditures and not as assets. - Warrants payable are recorded as liabilities when issued. - Long-term debt is recorded in the General Long-Term Debt Account Group and not in the financial statements. - Compensated absences are recorded as an expenditure and liability when the obligation is paid.